briis/unifiprotect/README.md

 * Light
   * A light entity will be created for each UniFi Floodlight found.
 This works as a normal light entity, and has a brightness scale also.

-It supports both regular Ubiquiti Cameras and the Unifi Doorbell.
+It supports both regular Ubiquiti Cameras and the UniFi Doorbell.
 Camera feeds, Motion Sensors, Doorbell Sensors, Motion Setting Sensors and Switches will be created automativally for each Camera found, once the Integration has been configured.

 ## Table of Contents